Skincare

 After Your Tan Develops

-Once your tan has fully developed and you've had your first post-tan shower, apply a fragrance-free moisturizer immediately while your skin is still slightly damp.
-Keeping skin well-hydrated after application is just as important as prep, because dry skin sheds faster and causes patchy, uneven fading.
-CeraVe Daily Moisturizing Lotion works well here for the same reason it works in prep.
-The formula hydrates without disrupting color, it's affordable, and it keeps your tan fading smoothly rather than peeling off in chunks.
+Once your color has set and you've taken your first post-tan shower, apply a fragrance-free moisturizer while skin is still a little damp.
+Keeping skin hydrated afterward matters just as much as the prep beforehand, since dry skin sheds faster and causes patchy, uneven fading instead of a smooth, gradual wear-off.
+A simple ceramide-based lotion works well here because it hydrates without disrupting the color or interfering with how the tan continues to fade.

-Self-tanners provide zero UV protection, so sunscreen is completely necessary during the day regardless of how tan you look.
-There's also a real reason not to skip it: one study found that DHA-treated skin generated more than 180% additional free radicals during sun exposure, which means tanned skin without SPF is actually more vulnerable.
-The American Academy of Dermatology consistently recommends self-tanners as the safer alternative to UV tanning, and they are, as long as you treat the SPF step as non-negotiable.
+Self-tanner provides zero meaningful UV protection on its own, so sunscreen stays non-negotiable no matter how bronzed you look.
+There's a real reason behind that beyond the usual sun safety advice: research has found that DHA-treated skin generates significantly more free radicals during sun exposure than untreated skin, which means a tan without SPF is actually more vulnerable to UV damage, not less.
+The American Academy of Dermatology consistently recommends self-tanner as the safer alternative to UV tanning, and it genuinely is, as long as the SPF step never gets treated as optional.
 You did all that prep work.
 Protect it.

 Shop the Post